Virus test results in minutes? Scientists question accuracy

 The chief scientist at the World Health Organization said wider testing would allow health officials to pinpoint infections in people who appear healthy but may be carrying the virus.

-“We know that if you really go out and test everyone in the community, you're going to find people walking around with this virus in their nose who do not feel at all ill — that we know,” Dr. Soumya Swaminathan said in an interview.
+“We know that if you really go out and test everyone in the community, you're going to find people walking around with this virus in their nose who do not feel at all ill,” Dr. Soumya Swaminathan said in an interview.

-WHO believes that most transmissions of the virus occur through people who already show symptoms, but “the question is still open” about how asymptomatic people may spread infection, too, Swaminathan said.
+WHO believes most transmissions of the virus occur through people who already show symptoms, but “the question is still open” about how asymptomatic people may spread infection, Swaminathan said.

-Associated Press writers Ciarán Giles in Madrid, Jill Lawless in London and Mike Stobbe in New York contributed to this report.
+Jill Lawless reported from London.
+Jamey Keaten in Geneva and Mike Stobbe in New York contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.